3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Introduction

 \subsection{Contributions}

-The contributions of this paper are summarized as follows. \begin{itemize} \item We propose a novel 3D shape knowledge graph that can handle the cross-domain and cross-modal 3D shape retrieval problem.
-To the best of our knowledge, we are the first to introduce the knowledge graph concept to handle the 3D shape retrieval problem.
-Moreover, we are the first to propose an approach that can simultaneously solve the two problems. \item We propose a brand-new graph embedding strategy for the representation of entities in the 3D shape knowledge graph, which can effectively handle representation learning under supervised and unsupervised conditions. \item We propose a novel similarity metric between query shape/image and target 3D shape based on the knowledge graph embeddings.
-It can effectively consider the geometric structure information and category information of 3D shapes for more accurate retrieval results. \end{itemize}
+The contributions of this paper are outlined as follows: \begin{itemize} \item We present a pioneering 3D shape knowledge graph that proficiently tackles the intricate challenges of cross-domain 3D shape retrieval.
+To the best of our knowledge, this study marks the inaugural application of the knowledge graph paradigm to the realm of 3D shape retrieval, uniquely addressing multiple cross-domain aspects. \item A novel graph embedding strategy is proposed for representing entities within the 3D shape knowledge graph.
+This strategy effectively addresses representation learning under both supervised and unsupervised conditions. \item A similarity metric between query shapes/images and target 3D shapes, rooted in knowledge graph embeddings, is introduced.
+This metric adeptly incorporates geometric structural and categorical information of 3D shapes, resulting in enhanced retrieval precision. \end{itemize}

-In what follows, we outline the remainder of our document.
-We present the associated work in Section 2.
-Section 3 presents the proposed solution.
-We show important experimental results in Section 4.
-A review of the results is also given in this section.
-Here, we will use our approach to address various problems of 3D shape retrieval and demonstrate the efficiency of our approach.
-Finally, in Section 5, we discuss possible future work.
+The subsequent sections delineate the remaining content of this document.
+Section 2 expounds upon related work, while Section 3 introduces our proposed solution.
+Section 4 showcases experimental outcomes, elucidating the effectiveness of our approach.
+A comprehensive review of the results is also furnished in this section, employing our approach to confront a range of 3D shape retrieval challenges and demonstrate its efficacy.
+Lastly, Section 5 delves into potential avenues for future research.